• Skip to primary navigation

 • When cooked, flip and cook the dosa on the other side as well for about 30 to 45 secs.

-• Once done, flip over and sprinkle 2 to 3 tablespoon finely chopped onions over the dosa.
+• Once done, flip over and sprinkle 2 to 3 tbsp finely chopped onions over the dosa.

 • Fold the dosa over and serve hot.